jamathews/audible-cli/README.md

 Zsh and Fish are supported.
 More information can be found [here](https://github.com/mkb79/audible-cli/tree/master/utils/code_completion).

 ## Basic information

+### Way of working

+This package simulate an iOS Audible device to interact with the non publicly Audible API.
+The information and credentials for each simulated device is stored in an (optionally encrypted) auth file.
+Devices, created this way, can be used for every available Audible marketplace.
+For this reason, one auth file per Audible account is sufficient.
+A profile connects an existing auth file with a specific Audible marketplace

 ### App dir

-audible-cli use an app dir where it expects all necessary files.
+audible-cli use an app dir where it search for all necessary files.

 If the ``AUDIBLE_CONFIG_DIR`` environment variable is set, it uses the value as config dir.
 Otherwise, it will use a folder depending on the operating